doytch/SkipToTimestamp/readme.txt

 2. Control the text of the link by using our [skipto] shortcode.

 == Changelog ==

+= 1.2 =
+* Added ability to turn off automatic linking on a per-page basis.

+= 1.1 =
+* Support for older versions of WordPress

 = 1.0 =
 * Initial release